 Who is John Spreckles and Why is Glorietta Bay Inn Historic

 John D. Spreckels is pretty famous around Coronado and the San Diego area as a whole.
-After all, he was all but Coronado’s founding father and one of the most influential men in the development of a desolate San Diego into the booming cosmopolitan we know today.
-He was an incredible visionary and invested much of his time and wealth into an area he adored and called home for nearly 20 years.
+After all, he was all but Coronado’s founding father and one of the most influential men in the development of San Diego.
+Spreckels’ imprint on the city’s transformation from an arid expanse to the bustling metropolis we cherish today is nothing short of remarkable.
+A visionary of unparalleled magnitude, he dedicated a substantial portion of his time and considerable wealth to the place he adored and called home for nearly two decades.

 Everybody wants to know what they can expect from a hotel without additional charges.
 There’s nothing quite like settling in and figuring out you have to pay an extra $10/day just to flip on the TV before bedtime (yes, that has happened) or, worse, discovering there is no coffee pot as you try to peel your eyes open after waking up (yes, that has also happened).
 Here’s a rundown of the complimentary services offered by the Glorietta Bay Inn.

-Guests can log in to WIFI at no charge and it actually works very well!
-I had no connection issues for the duration of my stay.
+Guests can log in to WIFI at no charge and I had no connection issues for the duration of my stay.

 A simple, but satisfactory breakfast is available for each morning of your stay.
 The breakfast room is full of various pastries, fresh fruits, boiled eggs, pancakes, and a variety of cereals along with an oatmeal bar.
 Water, coffee, and a few different juices are also available.
 You can enjoy your breakfast in the music room or outside on the terrace with the ocean in the distance.